-Residents flee as Nock-ten Christmas Day typhoon approaches Philippines
+Typhoon hits the Philippines on Christmas Day

 Story highlights

-- Super typhoon forecast to hit coastal areas of eastern Philippines on Christmas Day
+- Super typhoon makes landfall in eastern Philippines

 - Nock-ten could hit Manila and cause flooding

-Manila, Philippines (CNN)Thousands of residents of low-lying areas of eastern provinces in the Philippines have been moved by authorities as Super typhoon Nock-ten nears the Southeast Asian country.

-Officials say over 1,000 families have been evacuated from the eastern province of Camarines Sur, and the provinces of Catanduanes and Albay have been declared under a "state of imminent danger/disaster."

-The storm is growing stronger as it bears down on the Bicol region, tropical storm monitors report.
-The storm is expected to make landfall in the evening of Christmas Day in Catanduanes, an island province in the Bicol region.
+The storm hit the Bicol region with moderate to heavy rainfall, according to the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA).

-The Joint Typhoon Warning Center (JTWC) reports that Nock-ten, locally known as Nina, currently has maximum sustained winds of 250 kph (155 mph) and gusts of up to 305 kph (190 mph).
+The Joint Typhoon Warning Center (JTWC) reported that Nock-ten has weakened and now has maximum sustained winds of 240 kph (149 mph) with gusts up to 296 kph (184 mph).
+The typhoon remains a category 4 equivalent, according to CNN's Severe Weather Team.

+The provinces of Catanduanes and Albay have been declared under a "state of imminent danger/disaster."

-The storm's last recorded location was 100 kilometers (62 miles) east of Catanduanes, and it is forecast to move west at 15 kph (9 mph).
+The storm is expected to traverse the provinces of Camarines Sur, Camarines Norte, Southern Quezon, Laguna, Batangas and Cavite.
+The storm had been forecast to move west at 15 kph (9 mph).

-The National Disaster Risk Reduction and Management Council reports 11,476 passengers, over 1,000 cargo ships and over a dozen other vessels were stranded in various ports in the region.
+The National Disaster Risk Reduction and Management Council reported 11,476 passengers, more than 1,000 cargo ships and over a dozen other vessels were stranded in various ports in the region.

-The Philippines' tropical cyclone warning signal number 4 has been hoisted for Catanduanes and neighboring Camarines Sur.
+The Philippines' tropical cyclone warning signal number 4 had been hoisted for Catanduanes and neighboring Camarines Sur.
 The warning signal, the second-highest level on the scale of alerts, indicates the storm could cause "heavy damage" to high-risk structures.
 Rice, corn and coconut plantations will likely suffer severe losses.

-The Philippines Atmospheric, Geological and Astronomical Services Administration (PAGASA) reports a possible storm surge of two to three meters in coastal areas.
+A storm surge height of up to 2.5 meters is possible over the coastal areas of Camarines Sur, Camarines Norte, Albay, Sorsogon and Catanduanes, PASAGA reported.

 Forecasters warned that the storm could bring lashing winds and dump heavy rain in several areas across of the country, including the capital, Manila.